Aeschylia Festival

 Aeschylia Festival is the annual artistic festival of the city of Elefsina in West Attica, Greece.

 Creation

 The institution of the artistic events that take place in Elefsina was established in 1975 and owes its name to the ancient Greek tragedian Aeschylus, who originated from the city.
 The responsibility of the organizing lies with the municipality of Elefsina and a large number of volunteers.

 Art events

 This annual artistic event takes place at the end of Summer and at the beginning of Autumn (usually beginning at the end of August and lasting until early September).
-The main program contains a large number of events from various areas such as theatre plays, music concerts, dances, visual art exhibitions and installations, cinema projections and others.
+The main program contains a large number of diverse events such as theatre plays, music concerts, dances, visual art exhibitions and installations, cinema projections and others.
 With the passage of time the program is being enriched and now it constitutes a very important cultural event, not only for the town of Elefsina but for the wider region of Attica.